rajin-khan/Tessro/README.md

 > *Bring back the joy of shared watching — personal, private, and perfectly in sync.*

-Whether it's for a long-distance movie night, online training, or collaborative film review, Tessro creates a shared, connected experience.
+Whether it's for a long-distance indie film night, online training, or collaborative film review, Tessro creates a shared, connected experience.

 ---